sowoi/nextcloud-talk-bot/docs/NextcloudTalkExtractor.md

 from nextcloud_talk_bot.nextcloud_talk_extractor import NextcloudTalkExtractor
 ```

-## Methods:
+## Methods

 1. get_conversations_ids()
-    Purpose: Fetch the list of conversations for the authenticated user.
+Fetch the list of conversations for the authenticated user.
 Returns: A dictionary containing the list of conversation tokens and names.

 2. get_participants(room_id, message_limit=None)
-    Purpose: Fetch the list of participants in a specific conversation.
+    Fetch the list of participants in a specific conversation.
     Parameters:
         - room_id: The token of the conversation for which to retrieve participants.
     Returns: A list containing the participant display names.

 3. get_messages(room_id, message_limit=1)
     Purpose: Fetch the messages in a specific conversation, with an optional limit.